Federico Bahamontes: Retirement

-In 2013, during his 85th birthday that coincided with the 100th edition of Le Tour de France, he was named the best climber in the history of the race, ahead of French rider Richard Virenque, by a jury selected by L' Équipe Magazine.
-Members of the jury included actual riders, such as the popular French rider Thomas Voeckler, and others such as five-time winner of the race Bernard Hinault, as well as the general director of Le Tour de France Christian Prudhomme.
+In 2013, during his 85th birthday that coincided with the 100th edition of Le Tour de France, he was named the best climber in the history of the race, ahead of French rider Richard Virenque, by a jury selected by L' Équipe newspaper.
+Members of the jury included active riders, such as the popular French rider Thomas Voeckler, and others such as five-time winner of the race Bernard Hinault, as well as the general director of Le Tour de France Christian Prudhomme.
 The award was given by the French President François Hollande.
-Also, he has been honored with the Premio Nacional Francisco Fernández Ochoa.
+Also, he has been honoured with the Premio Nacional Francisco Fernández Ochoa.